 How to roast: Preheat your oven to 425 degrees.
 Slice, dice or spiralize your vegetables into even sizes.
 Coat them in your favorite oil and season to taste.
 Give them space on a parchment- or foil-lined pan.
 Roast until desired tenderness (times vary depending on size and type of vegetable).

 Why: Blanching vegetables is useful if you plan on freezing them.
 It helps maintain their bright colors and crisp consistency.
-Blanching vegetables doesn’t cook them, it tenderizes them, which is why it’s also a great method when you’re making a proper crudité.
+Blanching vegetables don’t cook them, it tenderizes them, which is why it’s also a great method when you’re making a proper crudité.

 How to blanch: Boil a large pot of water over high heat, then add a teaspoon of salt.
-Cut veggies uniformly, then add one type of vegetable into the pot at time.
+Cut veggies uniformly, then add one type of vegetable into the pot at a time.
 Depending on denseness, blanch the vegetable for 30-60 seconds.
 Remove vegetables with a slotted spoon and plunge into a bowl of ice water.
-Remove the vegetables when cool, dry and either use for crudité, on top of salads or freeze in a freezer-safe bag.
+Remove the vegetables when cool, dry, and either use for crudité, on top of salads or freeze in a freezer-safe bag.